Samson-Ludo/samson-ludo/src/pages/contact.md

     weight: 5
 template: contact
 ---
 Hi there!
 Thank you so much for your interest in working together.
-Please fill the contact form below or send us an email at [example@example.com](mailto:example@example.com).
+Please fill the contact form below or send me an email at [okaludosamson@gmail.com](mailto:example@example.com). or call me +2348101229101.